 Steel panels (absorptive and reflective) shall be one of the Transport and Main Roads registered products (refer Clause 5).

-Painting of hot-dip galvanised panels shall be in accordance with MRTS88 Painting New Work.
+Painting of hot-dip galvanised panels shall be in accordance with MRTS88 Protective Coating for New Work.

 All steel components shall have a minimum thickness of 1.0 mm.